 The New Zealand Space Agency invites high-performing New Zealand tertiary students to apply to participate in the NASA International Internship Programme from June to August 2019.
 To complement this opportunity, the New Zealand Space Agency is offering the New Zealand Space Scholarship.
 For more information and to apply visit MBIE NASA International Internship Programme.

-The NZIF Foundation offers various scholarships for university study.
+The NZIF Foundation offers various scholarships, up to a value of $10,000, for university study.
 For more information and to apply visit NZIF Foundation.